qwikster/concinnity/README.md

 - this app will save automatically when you modify any counter!

 ## installation
-`pip install concinnity`, or if you're on certain flavors of linux (it'll tell you) `pipx install concinnity`. please don't install from github!
+`pip install concinnity`, or if you're on certain flavors of linux (it'll tell you) `pipx install concinnity`.\
+please don't install from github!\
 arch: `sudo pacman -S python-pipx` to get that tool

 ## usage
-you can run the command `concinnity`, but i will admit it's a pain to memorize - feel free to type `counter` instead :)
+you can run the command `concinnity`, but i will admit it's a pain to memorize...\
+feel free to type `counter` instead :)

 ## source
-certain amounts of my code from [hackaclime](https://github.com/qwikster/hackaCLIme/) was reused in this project; however, no AI was used.
+certain amounts of my code from [hackaclime](https://github.com/qwikster/hackaCLIme/) was reused in this project;\
+however, no AI was used.